Sydney Harbour Walks: 11 Best Routes (2025 Guide)

 The Complete Harbour Foreshore Walk

-The ultimate of the Sydney Harbour walks on the south side of the city.
-With the final 300m boardwalk at Barangaroo recently opened, you can now walk all the way from Woolloomooloo Wharf to Anzac Bridge.
+This is the ultimate Sydney Harbour walk on the south side of the city.
+With the final 300m boardwalk at Barangaroo now complete, you can walk all the way from Woolloomooloo Wharf to Anzac Bridge – an epic harbour foreshore journey.

 The foreshore view at Barangaroo Reserve